HomenShum/voice_email_agent/README.md

 The voice agent supports the following tools:

 - **search_emails**: Semantic search over emails
+- **list_recent_emails**: Fetch the latest messages (default 50) and run an LLM MapReduce prioritization pass
 - **list_contacts**: List Nylas contacts
 - **list_events**: List calendar events
 - **list_unread_messages**: List unread emails
 - **backfill_start**: Trigger manual backfill

+### MapReduce Prioritization

+`list_recent_emails` retrieves the most recent inbox messages (up to 200) and then invokes a two-stage LLM pipeline:

+1. **Map**: The email set is divided into small chunks (default 8).
+Each chunk is evaluated by an OpenAI model (`PRIORITY_MODEL`, default `gpt-5-mini`) that returns the most urgent candidates in strict JSON form.
+Optional hints supplied via `PRIORITY_HINT_*` env vars help the model weight specific senders, domains, or keywords without enforcing heuristics.
+2. **Reduce**: The aggregated candidates are passed to a second LLM prompt that produces the final ranked `top_emails`, backup options, and a validation summary describing coverage and any gaps (e.g., failed chunks).

+The tool response includes the original normalized messages plus the full MapReduce audit trail so downstream agents can cite the reasoning transparently.

 ## 📊 Vector Database Schema